machnikd/PCB---Temperature-Measurement-Using-Oversampling-for-High-Precision/README.md

 ## Project results

 ### Schematic
 The components were selected to meet the project requirements while minimizing overall cost.
-The only exception is the STM32F301K6 microcontroller, which was chosen for its high sampling frequency of 5 MHz, essential for achieving the desired measurement precision.
+The only exception is the STM32F301K6 microcontroller, which was chosen for its 12 bits ADC with high sampling frequency of 5 MSPS, essential for achieving the desired measurement precision.
+Thanks to the method described in the STM application note, the planned measurement precision is expected to be comparable to a 16 or 17 bit ADC.

 ![Schematic](images/Schematic.png)